thynson/rust-komihash/README.md

-komi-hash (rust)
+komihash (rust)
 ==================

-Komi hash is a hash function passes all [smhasher] tests with extremely high performance.
+Komihash is a hash function passes all [smhasher] tests with extremely high performance.

 While original implementation is written by Aleksey Vaneev (Original C implementation: https://github.com/avaneev/komihash), the crate derives from [hash4j's implementation], which provides a streaming interface.